 Durability and Long Life

-Burning the wood surface makes it stronger.
-It helps protect the wood from rotting, bugs, and harsh weather.
-This means it lasts a long time and doesn’t need to be fixed or replaced often.
+Burning the wood surface actually does make it stronger.
+It does a great job protecting the wood from bugs, rot and weather.
+Which is to say, it lasts a long time and doesn’t require replacement or repair very often.

 Beautiful and Eye-Catching

 Shou Sugi Ban gives the wood a bold, natural look with deep textures and colors like black, brown, and gray.
-It adds style and charm to both modern and classic designs.
+It compliments contemporary and traditional patterns.

 Low Maintenance

-Unlike regular wood, charred wood doesn’t need to be sealed or stained often.
-It can age nicely over time and may even turn a soft silver color as it weathers.
+Charred wood doesn’t generally need to be sealed or stained like regular wood.
+It will age well with time, and may even develop a soft silver color as it weather.

 Eco-Friendly